SharinaS/bitmap-transformer/README.md

 ## How to run the application
 As application is currently written, it is designed to be run through the command line using gradlew.
-* the first argument will be the relative input filepath (ie, assets/mario.bmp)
+* the first argument will be the relative input filepath (ie, `assets/mario.bmp`) .
-* the second argument will be the output for the relative filepath (ie, assets/newMario.bmp)
+* the second argument will be the output for the relative filepath (ie, `assets/newMario.bmp`).
-* the third argument will be `no` if no transformation is desired, just a copy.
-If a transformation is desired, the third argument will be the name of a transformation available (ie, grayscale)
+* the third argument will be the name of the transformation (ie, `mirror`).

-### gradlew command with an example
+### Example command to run to turn a color image into grayscale (note the American spelling of 'gray').
 ```
 ./gradlew run --args 'assets/mario.bmp assets/newMario.bmp grayscale'
 ```